spdx/spdx-3-model/model/Licensing/Classes/ListedLicense.md

 ## Summary

-A license listed on the SPDX License List.
+A license that is listed on the SPDX License List.

 ## Description